moeen-mahmud/100-days-of-code/log.md

 **Thoughts:**
 Today was fair enough, and I learn something exciting.
 Slowly, I caught up with the flow of deep learning—best wishes for myself.

+### Day 32: September 1, 2021

+**Today's Progress**

+1. Today, I revised all the topics I learned so far about es6 and api.

+**Thoughts:**
+Today, for the first time I feel like I'm burning out.

+---